Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Glorious views from the trail from St Jean to Roncesvalles.
 Pilgrims stop partway to catch their breath and admire the scenery

-Orisson to the Cross of Thibault (10-15 km)
+3. Orisson to the Cross of Thibault (10-15 km)

-The road continues to climb from Orisson, but you’ll soon reach one of the overlooked stops on the trail; the Virgin of Orisson (Vierge de Biakorri) at 11.6 km.
-It’s just a few metres off the trail, but many pilgrims walk straight past without stopping.
+Walking on you’ll reach one of the most overlooked stops on the trail; the Virgin of Orisson (Vierge de Biakorri) at 11.6 km.
+It’s just a few metres off the trail on the lefthand side but many pilgrims walk on without stopping.
 Do take a moment to visit; it’s a special place with spectacular views.

 After the Virgin, you’ll stay on the road for another 4 km until you reach the Cross of Thibault.